 Diversification: As with any investment strategy, diversification is key to protecting your assets from the risk of loss.
 Working with the different types of CDs that are available is yet another aspect of this strategy.

-Market Linked CDs, which are tied to market indices, is an essential component of a CD diversification strategy.
-This provides you with different asset classes – international currencies, global investments, commodities, and also stocks and bonds – that will cover more bases in terms of risk protection from unpredicted changes in the economic landscape.
+Market Linked CDs, tied to market indices, are an essential component of a CD diversification strategy.
+This provides you with different asset classes – international currencies, global investments, commodities, and stocks and bonds – that will cover more bases of risk protection from unpredicted changes in the economic landscape.

-Studies on diversification show that investors who split investments into two or more different asset classes will receive on average the best possible total returns compared to those exclusively placed in a single asset class, and the longer the term of investment, the more consistent these results become.
+Studies on diversification show that investors who split investments into two or more different asset classes will receive the best possible total returns on average compared to those exclusively placed in a single asset class.
+The longer the term of investment, the more consistent these results become.
 Working with Market Linked CDs is one of the only methods of blending FDIC insurance of principal with the diversification options available to investors in commodities, stocks, bonds, treasury bills, and international markets.

-Laddering: The problem with many longer term Certificates of Deposit is the missed opportunity of locking in higher rates that may come available while an investor waits for their investment term to occur, and liquidity can be a problem as well.
-During periods where inflation is also rising, the risk of losing buying power increases.
+Laddering: The problem with many longer-term Certificates of Deposit is the missed opportunity of locking in higher rates that may come available.
+At the same time, an investor waits for their investment term to occur, and liquidity can also be a problem.
+In addition, during periods where inflation is also rising, the risk of losing buying power increases.

 The Laddering Strategy mitigates these issues by separating the total investment into multiple CDs with varying terms of maturity.
-For example, an investor that has 50,000 may put $10,000 each into a one-year, two-year, three-year, four-year, and five-year series of CDs.
+For example, an investor with $50,000 may put $10,000 each into a one-year, two-year, three-year, four-year, and five-year series of CDs.
 When the one-year CD matures, it is rolled into a five-year CD.
 This allows the investor to lock into a different type of CD investment or higher interest rates depending on how the economic climate changes from year to year.

 Your CD maturity date is the date that your bank guarantees a full return of principal.